anderslatif/SpaceRepetition/README.md

-You can also specify your own algorithm as long as it adhers to XXXXXXXX:
+You can also specify your own algorithm:

 ```javascript
 function myAlgorithm(card, difficulty) {